mattavallone/packagebuddy/README.md

 ## Training

-To train siamese mask r-cnn on MS COCO simply follow the instructions in the [training.ipynb](training.ipynb) notebook.
+To train siamese mask r-cnn on MS COCO simply follow the instructions in the [train.ipynb](train.ipynb) notebook.
 There are two model configs available, a small one which runs on a single GPU with 12GB memory and a large one which needs 4 GPUs with 12GB memory each.
 The second model config is the same as used in our experiments.